Azure-Samples/azure-search-powershell-samples/README.md

 This repository is the official home of all PowerShell samples demonstrating content and service administration in Azure Search.

 We are currently in the process of migrating content to this repository.
-Target completion date for this work is mid-April.
+Target completion date for this work is end of April.